Skip to content

 • Pilot: track enterprise validation, ROI, and release-readiness metrics.

-• Settings: billing, credentials, and tenant controls.
+• Settings: billing, credentials, tenant controls, and VM idle policy.

 Multi-tenant boundaries